 1. Get Some Height For Views Of Meis & Beyond

-Take yourself off up the winding roads, get your camera out and take countless photos of the fantastic Kastellorizo scenery.
+Take yourself off up the winding roads.
+Get your camera out and take countless photos of the fantastic Meis scenery.

 There’s a ridiculously big army barracks up the road going towards the west of the island – put your camera away here!

-Those Kastellorizo cliff steps lead to a monastery – and amazing views over to Kaş and elsewhere along the Lycian Turkish coast.
+Climb the cliffside Kastellorizo cliff steps that lead to a monastery – amazing views over Meis harbour, over to Kaş and elsewhere along the Lycian Turkish coast.

 2. Explore The Side Streets Of Kastellorizo Town

-In the past, Kastellorizo had a significantly larger population – and at least twice the amount of villas than it has today.
+In the past, Meis had a significantly larger population – and at least twice the amount of villas than it has today.

 Slowly, slowly, ex-islanders and younger generations are returning to the island (mainly from Australia) to renovate dilapidated buildings or to build new summer homes from scratch.